BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ![FetchBeer failure](images/FetchBeer.png)

-Both the trees will close the door of the fridge, eventually, but:
+Both these trees will close the door of the fridge, eventually, but:

 - the tree on the __left__ side will always return SUCCESS if we managed to open and close the fridge.

 - the tree on the __right__ side will return SUCCESS if the beer was there, FAILURE otherwise.